Accelerate

 Kwargs Handlers

-The following objects can be passed to the main Accelerator to customize how some PyTorch objects related to distributed training or mixed precision are created.
+The following objects can be passed to the main to customize how some PyTorch objects related to distributed training or mixed precision are created.

 AutocastKwargs